 Downhill and park models have one priority: going downhill.
 As such, they’re typically quite heavy, come with anywhere from 180 to 200 millimeters of travel (front and rear), include large and grippy 2.5-inch-wide tires, and have very slack head tube angles.
 This makes them truly excel at places like the Whistler Bike Park where the terrain is extremely rough, steep, and gnarly.
 Because of their priorities, these types of bikes are all but impossible to pedal comfortably uphill and usually require a car ride or lift to get you to the top of the trail.
 Those with lift-assisted terrain close by may have a downhiller as their primary ride, but the limited versatility makes it a common secondary bike.

-Fat bikes, which are easily identified by their very large and voluminous tires, can effortlessly float over soft trail conditions like sand and snow.
+Fat bikes, which are easily identified by their very large and voluminous tires, can float over soft trail conditions like snow and sand.
 This makes them a popular choice for riders looking to extend their season into the winter or adventurous types that want to cover ground in remote areas.
-It’s also not too uncommon to see fat bikes ridden on standard dirt trails.
-That being said, fat bikes are quite a bit slower and heavier than the traditional styles above.
+It’s also not uncommon to see fat bikes ridden on standard dirt trails—the wide tires make them more stable than a regular mountain bike, and they sometimes appeal to riders who favor safety over speed.
+That said, fat bikes are quite a bit heavier and slower than the traditional styles above.
+In terms of suspension, many designs are fully rigid (no suspension front or rear) as the wide tires do a good job absorbing impacts.
 Some of our favorite fat bikes include the Kona Wo for year-round cruising and Salsa’s carbon Beargrease for more aggressive riding and winter-time racing.

 Electric Mountain Bikes